omshejul/amul-check-stock/README.md

 API_KEY=your-secure-api-key-here
 PORT=3000

+# Optional: Concurrency Control
+MAX_CONCURRENT_CHECKS=3

 # Optional: PostHog Analytics
 POSTHOG_API_KEY=your-posthog-api-key
 POSTHOG_HOST=https://app.posthog.com
 ```

 The `API_KEY` is required for authentication on all API endpoints (except `/health`).
 The notification configuration and `PORT` are also stored in environment variables.
 Product URLs, pincodes, intervals, phone numbers, and subscriber emails are provided per request by the frontend.

+**Concurrency Control (Optional):**
+`MAX_CONCURRENT_CHECKS` limits how many Puppeteer browsers can run simultaneously (default: 3).
+This prevents resource exhaustion and rate limiting.
+If more checks are triggered, they're queued and processed sequentially.
+Increase this value if you have more server resources and need higher throughput.

 **PostHog Analytics (Optional):**
 PostHog is completely optional and will not affect the service if not configured.
 When enabled, it tracks comprehensive events across the entire application lifecycle.